-Paradise Beach or Playa Paradise is located just a few miles from the Cozumel cruise port and has three areas; Ocean Club, San Francisco Beach Club, and Carlos ‘n’ Charlie’s Beach Club.
+Paradise Beach Cozumel or Playa Paradise Cozumel is located just a few miles from the Cozumel cruise port and has three areas; Ocean Club, San Francisco Beach Club, and Carlos ‘n’ Charlie’s Beach Club.

-Cozumel, Mexico is a very popular cruise port stop for many Western Caribbean itineraries.
+Cozumel, Mexico in the Mexican state of Quintana Roo is a very popular cruise port stop for many Western Caribbean itineraries.
 I’ve visited the island many times and have done many excursions such as Xcaret Park, Chankanaab Park and Tulum Mayan Ruins.

 Sometimes, however, you just want to go to the beach, and you don’t need anything fancy — just sand, an umbrella and a restroom.